New book info by D.L. Hynes coming 2019:

 1) Childhood: I grew up in a remote village in the frozen north of Labrador, Canada, where northern lights were nightly and McDonald's was an exotic luxury, we had one TV station for many years, and everyone worked in an open-pit iron ore mine (even me, for a couple of student summers) where little green men were whispered to sneak around in tunnels.
 I spent my childhood summers in Newfoundland, where my grandfather was a schooner captain and where my heart will always be.

 2) Career: I have studied, lived and taught English as a Second Language in Montreal, Ottawa, Vancouver, and Kobe (Japan), have travelled to the UK, US, Ireland, NZ, Thailand, the Philippines, and South Korea, but have never been to me.
 (Just joking on a cheesy old song lyric there.
 I have been to me, far too frequently.)

 3) In Japan, I acquired the first of 5 black cats, all of whom have been loving, smart, and the opposite of the negative superstition.
 I would keep all the stray black kitties if I could, and will no doubt be much honored when the Great Feline Overlords return to take their rightful place."

 4) I love karaoke and will participate lustily, despite being only intermittently on-key.
 I am a little better at acrylic painting, which I do to relax and avoid washing my walls too often; most of my paintings are colorful, mainly copies of cartoons or cats acting like people.

 5) I have dated musicians almost exclusively, and my partner is great at guitar, drums, and saving me from angry karaoke crowds.
 He is also teaching me drumming.
-We have always kept cats and currently have three, two blackies and a tux.

 6) I have won amateur acting awards and would like to take it up again one day but writing and my office day job are my current priorities and reading and painting my main hobbies.